imshibaji/flutter_clean_architecture/README.md

 - Core
 - Features (Modules)

-## If you are new in Flutter then Learning about basic concepts
+## If you are Beginner in Flutter then Learning about basic concepts

 A few resources to get you started if this is your first Flutter project: